 Bad news – the price feels much bigger.
 Get ready to pay iPhone XS-level prices for the entry-level 128GB and 6GB model.
 Ouch.
 It's meant for power users, according to Samsung – the physical size, storage size, price, and battery capacity all tell us that.
 It sees Note 9 buyers as people who spend a lot of time on their phone and want the best of the best – they buy the best AV receiver, the best TV, and so forth.

 The Note 9 is our top smartphone recommendation – that is, if you want to own a giant, feature-filled phone with a stylus and hate saving money.
 Ongoing Samsung Galaxy Note 8 deals are the biggest threat to this upgrade that, ironically, is all about going big in a variety of small ways.

 Check out our hands-on video below to see the Galaxy Note 9 in action:

 Samsung Galaxy Note 9 release date and price

 - Release date was August 24, with an iPhone XS-like starting price

-The Samsung Galaxy Note 9 released on Friday, August 24, sooner than anyone had expected a year prior.
-The Note 8 came out on September 15 in the US and UK last year (September 22 in Australia and Middle East).
+The Samsung Galaxy Note 9 released on Friday, August 24, 2018, sooner than anyone had expected a year prior.

-Talking of Samsung's chief competition, the Note 9 price mpw rivals that of Apple’s flagship handsets, rather than undercutting it as we'd hoped from an Android phone.
+Talking of Samsung's chief competition, the Note 9 price now rivals that of Apple’s flagship handsets, rather than undercutting it as we'd hoped from an Android phone.

 Yes, that entry-level 128GB configuration does double the iPhone X's 64GB of storage for the same price, and is therefore a better value.
 But it's also a hike of $70 (£30) over the Note 8 launch price and $150 (£30, AU$150) more than the launch price of the Galaxy S9 Plus, a very similar smartphone.
 So it depends on how you look at it, and where you live.